-Tunables are modified by using SAM or the kctune utility.
+Tunables are modified by adding a line to /stand/system file.
 Changed tunables take effect only after relinking the kernel and booting the system from the new kernel.

-The values of system tunables can be examined by selecting Kernel Configuration > Configuration Parameters in SAM.
+The values of system tunables can be examined by selecting Kernel Configuration > Configuration Parameters in the System Administration Manager (SAM).